seduerr91/seduerr91.github.io/_posts/2020-08-04-transformer.md

 description: Summary of the Illustrated Transformer by J. Alammar.
 ---

 The article [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) by J. Alammar is a must read on deep learning in the field of natural language processing (NLP).
 Also, this was recommended in one of the expert interview that I [conducted](https://seduerr91.github.io/blog/experts).
-This article will close with a brief summary of the [contemporary literature review from Thomas Wolf](https://www.youtube.com/watch?v=G5lmya6eKtc&feature=youtu.be) of Huggingface.co.

 ### Review of Attention